imarko/galaxy-keyboard-cover-hacks/README.md

 - No search key, I miss that in the browser and some other apps that supported it and also for quick launch
 - There is not backlight so not great in complete dark but the shape of the keys is easy to make out with your fingertips

+Despite these shortcomings this is probably still the best pocket-ssh solution on a modern device.